Understand moving prices in France

 Moving Cost France: what movers really charge

 If you are planning a move in France, the real challenge is not only the headline price.
-It is understanding what is included, what changes the quote, and where extra costs usually appear.
+It is understanding what is included, what changes the quote — and how to get a price you can actually trust.

 What shapes the price